-But it was a talent thing that landed her the job —- lead on the new comedy "Faking It," which starts April 22 on MTV alongside its popular show "Awkward."
-The cast includes Rita Volk, Gregg Sulkin and Bailey Buntain (of "Bunheads" fame).
+But it was a talent thing that landed her the job —- lead on the new comedy "Faking It," starts April 22 on MTV alongside its popular show "Awkward."
+Created by Dana Min Goodman & Julia Wolov, the show's cast includes Rita Volk, Gregg Sulkin and Bailey Buntain (of "Bunheads" fame).

 But the girl nextdoor who sang so powerfully on "Idol" won't be singing anytime soon on the show.
 Nor is she playing everyone's vision of the "girl next door.''

 Stevens plays Karma, a high schooler who can't get noticed at high school until everyone thinks she and her girlfriend Amy are gay.
 Then they become the cause célèbre in the school set in Austin, Texas, even though she still has her eye on the cute guys.

 Playing a pretend teenage lesbian may be a shock to those who remember her as the sweet teen from "Idol," and Stevens, over lunch at the TV Critics Association winter press tour following a press conference, is sorry about all that.